-This latest version of the audit plan reflects discussions with the Chief Executive and the Director of Corporate Services and Deputy Chief Executive in January 2022.
+This latest version of the audit plan reflects discussions with the Chief Executive and the Director of Corporate Services and Deputy Chief Executive in February 2023.
 All feedback received to date has been factored into the plan to ensure internal audit work is as relevant and targeted to CNPA's needs as possible, and that it is supporting management and the Board in addressing the organisation's key risks.

-The Audit & Risk Committee is asked to review and approve the proposed Internal Audit Plan for 2022/23.
+The Audit & Risk Committee is asked to review and approve the proposed Internal Audit Plan for 2023/24.

-Internal Audit Plan 2022/23
+Internal Audit Plan 2023/24

-Audit area 2021/22 2022/23 2023/24 Risk Register Ref Audit objectives A. Financial systems A.1 Financial management and reporting 8 Financial risks Review of financial planning, budget management and reporting to management and the board.
-A.2 Payroll and expenses 6 Financial risks Review of the controls in place for the payment of staff salaries and expenses.
+Audit area 2021/22 2022/23 2023/24 Risk Register Ref Audit objectives A. Financial systems A.1 Financial management and reporting 8 Review of financial planning, budget management and reporting to management and the board.
+A.2 Payroll and expenses 6 Review of the controls in place for the payment of staff salaries and expenses.
 Potential to utilise data analytics to undertake 100% sampling.
 A.3 Expenditure and Creditors 7 Financial risks Review of the controls over the processing and monitoring of expenditure and creditor payments.
-Subtotal A: 8 6 7 B. Governance and Corporate Systems B.1 Assurance Mapping of Major Projects 8 All Review of the mechanisms in place to ensure the Board are being provided with assurance over projects where CNPA acts as accountable body.
-B.2 Performance Management 8 A23, A21 Review of the monitoring and evaluation framework in place to monitor and evaluate performance against the National Park Partnership Plan and CNPA Corporate Plan.
+A.4.
+Finance System and Processes 8 Financial risks Advisory review considering whether the SAGE finance system is being utilised to provide appropriate financial monitoring for CNPA and is reflective of the operational structure of the organisation.
+Subtotal A: 8 6 15 B. Governance and Corporate S Systems B.1 Assurance Mapping of Major Projects 8 Review of the mechanisms in place to ensure the Board are being provided with assurance over projects where CNPA acts as accountable body.
+B.2 Performance Management 8 Review of the monitoring and evaluation framework in place to monitor and evaluate performance against the National Park Partnership Plan and CNPA Corporate Plan.
 B.3 Risk Management 7 All Review of the policies, procedures and practices in place to support robust risk management within CNPA.
 Work will build on the Risk Appetite work being undertaken by the Board.
-B.4 Partnership Management 8 A26 Review of the policies, procedures and mechanisms in place to work with CPNA partners and provide assurance on partnership arrangements.
-To be undertaken towards the end of 2021/22 and will consider how CRM is aiding in partnership management.
-Subtotal B: 8 8 15
+Subtotal B: 8 8 7